DataSwell/brazil_ecommerce_analytics/README.md

 The staging.yml file is similiar and contains the configuration for each staging-model file, with the name and also generic tests.

 Each staging models is organized with two CTEs.
 One for pulling the data from the specified sources (sources.yml) with the source() macro and one to process the transformation.
 In the exampe below we use the CTE source to pull the data from the source table payment of the previously defined source "src_brazil_ecommerce".
 Afterwards we transform the data in the CTE bec_payments to generate a surrogate key by concatenating two columns.
 The transformed data will be materialized as a view in Redshift.
+The materialization of the models can be specified for each model layer in the dbt_project.yml file.

 ```
 with source as (